amepas/lab_wiki/Lab-Wiki.md

 ## Learning ressources

 ### Crystals
 The book : [Introduction to crystallography](https://faculty.ksu.edu.sa/sites/default/files/ebooksclub.org__Introduction_to_Crystallography__Dover_Classics_of_Science_and_Mathematics_.pdf) is a great ressource in order to understand what crystals are, how to represent them and generate new ones with high fidelity to the symmetries they abide by.
-(It has been the main focussemester reading goals of Vertaix during spring 2023).
+(It has been the main focussemester reading goals of Vertaix during spring 2023 : [Lab-Meeting-Presentations - Spring2023](https://docs.google.com/spreadsheets/d/1-Ruh2s2vk-jphlVKbF1DnHQ_aaH9oSZzbyoVZ1uLqUE/edit#gid=1952419835)).
 Its content includes the following relevant topics :
 - Crystals and lattices
 - Symmetry